trriplejay/fun-hooks/README.md

 # fun-hooks
-using shippable webhook feature to integration with slack
+using shippable webhook feature to integrate with slack slash commands